-Our experience working with external planners suggests inheritance tax is an increasing concern for clients.
-And as planning options increase, meeting clients' needs is becoming more complex
+Our experience working with external financial planners suggests inheritance tax is an increasing concern for clients.
+To get the best outcomes, it's vital to have the right investment engine

-Intergenerational wealth planning is likely to become an even more important part of an adviser’s work over the next decade.
+Intergenerational wealth planning is set to become an even more important part of an adviser’s work in the decades ahead.
 The “baby-boomer” generation is set to transfer a huge slice of property and other wealth to the next generation – and it will be up to financial advisers to manage this often highly complex process.

 Crucially, the underlying investment engine has to be flexible and effective within all of these approaches so as to be most tax efficient.

 Our role is to ensure that client assets are working as hard as possible within the parameters set by each generation – and in the most tax-efficient way.
 This can be demanding.
 Often an investment strategy designed to generate an income to support the older generation in retirement is not the strategy that will suit their heirs.
 The older generation needs income: the children generally have a long-term growth horizon.